jmltn/jamesmilton.me/_posts/2021-02-07-professional-videos.md

 <small>For more information, [click here]({{ site.baseurl }}/sky-mesh-app-concept).</small>

 ---

+## Fretello - Guitar Learning App - 30 Second Ad 🎸
+<small>November 2020 - Linz, Austria 🇦🇹</small>

+This is a 30-second ad I made for a start-up app, which teaches beginners how to play the guitar.
+Brief: “Learn guitar, anywhere, anytime”.
+Message: Different from music schools, you can learn and practice at any time and anywhere you are with the benefit of getting real-time feedback from the app.

+<iframe src="https://www.youtube.com/embed/N-mTo4m7S4A" frameborder='0' allowfullscreen></iframe>

+---

 ## Interactive Icons and Icongraphics
 <small>July 2019 - Leeds, United Kingdom 🇬🇧</small>